jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (c) that the health of the organism has not been and cannot be satisfactorily established within a reasonable time.
 (2) If the operator of a transitional facility fails to comply with a direction under this section, an inspector may seize and destroy the organism concerned.
 (3)
-(4) The costs and expenses of seizure and destruction of an organism under subsection (2) of this section shall be the responsibility of the owner of the organism and may be recovered as a debt due to the Crown.
+(4) The costs and expenses of seizure and destruction of an organism under subsection (2) shall be the responsibility of the owner of the organism and may be recovered as a debt due to the Crown.

 ### 128 Power to act on default
 (1) Where a notice given to a person under this Act lawfully directing or requiring that person to carry out specified works or measures, or take some other specified action, has not been complied with on the expiry of the time allowed by the notice for compliance, or, if no such time was specified in the notice, within a reasonable time, a chief technical officer, a principal officer or a management agency may cause such works or measures to be carried out or action to be taken as is reasonably necessary and appropriate for achieving the purposes of the notice.